SilentCoder52626/CommonPass/README.md

 - Clone the Repository
 - Setup Database Connection In appsetting.json file as per your system credentials (Server=localhost;Database=commonpass;Uid=root;Pwd=;)
+- Copy the AppSetting.Developement.json file and save new file as appsetting.json
 - Add a databse name as appsetting (here commonpass)
 - Run Command 'update-database' in terminal targeting InfrastructureModule to create database table structure.
 - You can Build and run the application now.
 - Default Super-Admin Credentials (email : admin@gmail.com, pass: admin)